- class rusttypes.result.Result¶

 >>> Ok(42).ok() Some(42) >>> Err("Some error message").ok() Nil

-- abstract or_(res: Result[T, F]) Result[T, F] ¶
+- abstract or_(res: Result[T, F]) Result[T, F]¶

 Returns

-are eagerly evaluated; if you are passing the result of a function call, it is recommended to useor_else
+or_are eagerly evaluated; if you are passing the result of a function call, it is recommended to useor_else, which is lazily evaluated.- Parameters:

 res (Result[T, F]) – The result to return if the result is

-.- Returns:
+Err.- Returns:

 Result[T, F]